 Mission:

-The Elite Advanced Basketball Academy (EABA) has the most thorough approach to youth basketball development .
+The Elite Advanced Basketball Academy (EABA) has the most thorough approach to youth basketball skill development .
 Our academy focuses on individual fundamentals and is committed to creating and executing a plan for each athlete to help them achieve their optimal potential on the court.

 Required Skill

-Advanced players with a dedicated work ethic
+Advanced basketball players with a dedicated work ethic

 Academy Gear